-Popular music is a phenomenon that breaks customary barriers where ever it is possible.
-Origin of the song and its performer have no longer same role it used to have.
-Nowadays there are no requirements to born or move to the United States to become a world-known artist, manager or producer.
-At the same time when then technology reduces the margins, distribution becomes more easy and cheaper.
+Popular music is a phenomenon that breaks customary barriers whenever it is possible.
+The origin of a song and its performer have no longer same role it used to have.
+Nowadays, there are no requirements to born or move to the United States to become a world-known artist, manager or producer.
+At the same time the technology reduces the margins, distribution have become easier and cheaper.
 That progress is a double-edged sword.
-Some of the artists benefit of this progress and others don’t.
-The fact is, however, that none of this changes the essence of the music business.
+Some artists benefit of this and others don’t.
+The fact is that none of this changes the essence of the music business.
 Supply and demand goes the same way it has done for last 50 years.
-There has just become new ways and technologies to consume music.
+There has just came new ways and technologies to consume music.
 It is all about how the fans and listeners want to hear it.
-This is the request for which industry have to answer.
+This is the request for which the industry have to answer – everyday.

-Singular songwriters are the production units of this branch.
-These operators by themselves or jointly bring forth the substance for the performers to record or to present it live.
-Technically production is provided by the composers, lyricists, arrangers, producers and the engineers.
+The songwriters are the production units of this branch.
+They either by themselves or jointly bring forth the substance for the performers to record.
+Technically this production is provided by composers, lyricists, arrangers, producers and sound engineers.
 They create the facilities for the performing artist.

 When the artists then make themselves known with the footwork and make their music available to the public, we are reaching the level of artistry in which the enjoyment of passive income is enabled.
 The turnover and its magnitude are not relevant here.
 The main goal is to get something released.
 What it ultimately generates, depends on the reception of the audience.